Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density

 where \( T_* \) represents a characteristic torsion scale.
 In the context of cosmological model building, it is convenient to express this function in terms of the present-day value of the torsion scalar, denoted as $T_0$.
 Defining the dimensionless parameter $\beta=T_*/T_0$, we can equivalently rewrite Eq.~\eqref{eq:model0} in a form better suited for cosmological applications:

 Considering that pressureless matter follows the local energy-momentum conservation law, as in GR, viz., $\dot{\rho}_{\rm m}+3H\rho_{\rm m}=0$~\cite{Cai:2015emx}, and substituting Eq.~\eqref{eq:model} into Eq.~\eqref{eq:rho} along with the relation~\eqref{eq:THreln}, we obtain the following independent Friedmann equation and the constraint equation, respectively:

 where $\Omega_{\rm m0}=\kappa\rho_{\rm m0}/(3H_0^2)$ is the present-day matter density parameter.
 The density parameter is defined as $\Omega=\rho/\rho_{\rm cr}$, with the critical energy density of the Universe given by $\rho_{\rm{cr}}=3 H^2/\kappa$.
 The redshift is related to the scale factor as $z=a_0/a-1$, where $a_0$ denotes the present-day value of the scale factor.
 Here and throughout this paper, a subscript $0$ attached to any quantity denotes its present-day value (i.e., at $z = 0$).
 Note that Eq.~\eqref{eq:constraint} is derived by applying the condition $H(z=0)=H_0$ to Eq.~\eqref{eq:fried1}.
-This constraint equation indicates that the model does not introduce any new free parameters compared to the standard, namely, six-parameter based, $\Lambda$CDM model, see Fig.~\ref{fig:evo_beta_2}, which explicitly shows that $\beta$ distinguishes different regions near a cosmic phase transition point (the critical point $\beta=0$) taking the place of the present-day matter density, $\Omega_{\rm m0}$.
+This constraint equation indicates that the model does not introduce any new free parameters compared to the standard, namely, six-parameter based, $\Lambda$CDM model.
+See Fig.~\ref{fig:evo_beta_2}, which explicitly shows that $\beta$ distinguishes different regions near a cosmic phase transition point (the critical point $\beta=0$) taking the place of the present-day matter density, $\Omega_{\rm m0}$.
 We also note that the requirement of a positive present-day matter density, $\Omega_{\rm m0} > 0$, imposes an upper bound on the parameter, namely $\beta < \tfrac{1}{2}$.
 For now, we assume $\beta<1/2$ in line with the aim of the following discussion, but we will leave this assumption while extensively exploring the theoretical capabilities of the model.